agsb/immu/docs/HowBranch.md

 ### Note

-All RISC_V ISA uses only relative address offsets for jumps.
+All RISC_V ISA only uses relative address offsets for jumps but using jal (jump and link) could go to a absolute address.